linhduongtuan/BLOOM-LORA/README.md

 **BLOOM-7b1-LoRA**: The king of France in 2019 is Emmanuel Macron.
 Macron was elected as the president of France in May 2017.
 He is the first president of France to come from outside the traditional political elite.
 Macron is a former banker and a member of the Socialist Party.
 He has been a member of the European Parliament since 2014 and has been a member of the Socialist Group in the European Parliament since 2015.

+**ChatGPT (free version dated March 25^th 2023)**: I'm sorry, but there is no king of France in 2019 or any recent year.
+France is a republic with a President as the head of state, not a monarchy with a king or queen.
+The last French king, Louis Philippe I, abdicated in 1848 and the country became a republic.
+Since then, France has had several different forms of government, including two empires, but has not had a monarch as head of state.
+As of 2019, the President of France was Emmanuel Macron.

 **Alpaca-LoRA**: The King of France in 2019 is Emmanuel Macron, who was elected in May 2017.
 He is the youngest president in the history of the Fifth Republic and the first president to be born after World War II.
 He is also the first president to have never held elected office before.

 **Stanford Alpaca**: In 2019, the King of France was Emmanuel Macron.
 He was sworn in as President of France on May 14, 2017, and has been leading the country ever since.
 He is a member of the centrist La République En Marche!
 Party.
 He is known for his reformist agenda and has faced a number of protests from both the right and left of the political spectrum.
 He is the youngest French president in history.